 Paprika also makes a nice red color.
 It has an earthy tone and the smokey fragrance is fitting with the smokey fragrance of beeswax so it fits and is harmonic.

 Red is symbolic of power and energy.
-Chili peppers may move you forward for success when you need a boost to overcome challenges.
+Chili peppers may move you forward to success when you need a boost to overcome challenges.
 Red can also be balance and energy grounding you to the root of your focus of who you are.

 Paprika, also a pepper, is more in control (grounded).
 It is red with a hint of green, it’s earthy sister.